How to include an Angular Project within .NET Aspire

 Because it uses CNCF standards you also get some useful features for free.
 Observability is the biggest one, in my opinion.
 The traces and logs within the dashboard help to get a detailed overview of what the application is doing, this is a huge time saver when you need to debug an issue.

-You can find the example application my GitHub.
+You can find the example application on my GitHub.
 The .NET Aspire team also created a sample application including all the popular front-end frameworks.

 Outgoing links